This is a guest post by Patti Sampson.

 And if the idea makes you nervous… well then that’s all the more reason to do it, isn’t it?

-Patti is the camp director at Camp Tidnish, Easter Seals Nova Scotia.
-She has worked in the camping industry for 16 years within various programs including camps for underprivileged youth, music and science camps, and camps for individuals with disabilities.
-You can reach Patti over at her blog www.thecampnerd.wordpress.com or by emailing [email protected].
+Patti is a former camp director of Camp Tidnish, Easter Seals Nova Scotia.
+She has worked in the camping industry for 20 years within various programs including camps for underprivileged youth, music and science camps, and camps for individuals with disabilities.
+You can reach Patti over at her blog www.thecampnerd.wordpress.com or by emailing firstname.lastname@example.org.